-Cashews, almonds, peanuts, tofu and soy yogurt are our favorite bases to make different kinds of sauces!
+Cashews, almonds, peanuts, tofu, and soy yogurt are our favorite bases for making different kinds of sauces!

 We all have different taste preferences, so when a recipe calls for 1 teaspoon chili powder, you may want to start with just a pinch and work your way up from there.

 Let me tell you, after years of being a food blogger: it is impossible to create a recipe that everyone will love!

 That’s why you need to taste the food as you cook it.